Comedy (TV channel)

-Fox Comedy is an Australian subscription television channel focused on airing popular sitcoms.
+Comedy (formerly Fox Comedy) is an Australian subscription television channel focused on airing popular sitcoms.
 The channel launched on 7 November 2019 as Fox Hits.

 The network rebranded on 1 September 2020 after ten months, merging with sister network The Comedy Channel to become Fox Comedy.
 Though it shared a similar name to its former sister network Fox Funny (which carried more contemporary sitcoms), Fox Comedy's schedule originally featured sitcoms ranging from the 80s to around the mid-2000s.